Strawberry and Berry Picking near Houston: The Best Pick-Your-Own Farms

 5. B&M Farms – Silsbee

 If you're looking for fresh blueberries, look no further than B&M Farms, where you can eat while you pick.
 The farm specializes in providing high-quality Texas blueberries starting in late May and running through the early summer months.
-It is open for both u-pick and pre-picked purchases.
-Make sure to stop into the store before you leave for even more fresh produce and unique gifts.
+Make sure to stop into the store before you leave for more fresh produce and unique gifts.

 6. Moorhead's Blueberry Farm – Conroe

 With more than 20 acres and 20 different types of blueberries, Moorhead's pretty much assures visitors get to leave with a good haul.
 Water and soft drinks are available for purchase, and containers for picking are provided.
 There are also picnic tables on the property, so pack a lunch and make a day out of your blueberry picking experience.
-Hours and days vary by season and availability, so call before heading to the farm.
+Hours and days vary by season and availability, so call or check their Facebook page before heading to the farm.
 Be advised that Moorhead's only accepts cash or check.
+Blueberry season typically runs from late May to early July.

 7. Chmielewski's Blueberry Farm – Hockley

-Nine different blueberry varieties span seven acres of farmland at Chmielewski's, so you can expect a tasty haul when taking advantage of the pick-your-own option at this farm.
-Buckets for picking blueberries and plastic bags for transporting them home are provided, however you can bring your own containers as well.
-This farm offers three ways to pick, including filling buckets and paying per pound, filling a designated container with 2.5 lbs worth of berries, or filling a designated ziplock bag with 2 lbs of blueberries.
-Picking season begins in late May and lasts approximately six weeks.
+Nine different blueberry varieties span seven acres of farmland at Chmielewski's, so you can expect a tasty haul when you pick-your-own berries at this farm.
+Buckets for picking blueberries and plastic bags for transporting them home are provided, or you can bring your own containers.
+This farm offers three ways to pick: filling buckets and paying per pound, filling a designated container with 2.5 lbs worth of berries, or filling a designated Ziplock bag with 2 lbs. of blueberries.
 Hours vary based on weather and availability, so call before coming.
+Blueberry season typically runs from late May to early July.

 8. Berryland Farms of Texas – Winnie

-Beginning in May each year, Berryland Farms offers customers "u-pick it" for blackberries, blueberries, tomatoes, and vegetables.
-The farm is open to the public for picking during berry season, which runs from mid-May to mid-July.
+Berryland Farms is open to the public for picking during berry season, which runs from mid-May to mid-July.
 Visit the Facebook page for current hours and picking conditions, and be forewarned: the early bird really does get the worm.
 If you can't arrive at its 8am opening, the farm suggests calling to see if there's anything left to pick before venturing out.

 Strawberry picking kicks off the season at P-6 Farms.
 Photo courtesy of the farm